CT-Data-Haven/recordjournal/analysis/demographics.md

 ## Internet-enabled devices and internet at home x age

-Notable increase in lack of internet in older age groups; lack of device corresponds with lack of internet.
+I’m kind of shocked at the under-30 lack of device/internet, but not at the notable increase in lack of internet in older age groups; lack of device corresponds with lack of internet.

 ![](demographics_files/figure-gfm/internet-1.png)<!-- -->